Rùm: Population expansion

-However, local agriculture was comparatively primitive, and the lack of lime restricted the ability to tan leather, or construct sophisticated buildings; the island was no more valuable than the much much smaller island of Muck.
-Furthermore, the new demands on the land had reduced the great forest island into an essentially treeless landscape (Note: except for Kinloch village); by the end of the century, this had caused the extinction of the native red deer (Cervus elaphus).
+However, local agriculture was comparatively primitive, and the lack of lime restricted the ability to tan leather, or construct sophisticated buildings; the island was no more valuable than the much smaller island of Muck.
+Furthermore, the new demands on the land had reduced the great forest island to an essentially treeless landscape (Note: except for Kinloch village); by the end of the century, this had caused the extinction of the native red deer (Cervus elaphus).

 The increase in the price of kelp (Note: A source of valuable minerals, like soda ash), as a result of the Napoleonic Wars (Note: which limited foreign supplies), was the only thing keeping Rùm's economy afloat.
 Inevitably, when the Napoleonic Wars ended, the kelp price collapsed, causing severe financial hardship.
 The laird himself was in additional difficulties as a result of having purchased the Isle of Muck during the peak of demand for kelp.
 He decided to evict the tenants, and lease the whole island to a relative, Dr Lachlan Maclean.